Richard Sadiv: Early life and education

 Sadiv was born in 1964.
-He was educated at the Garfield High School.
+He was educated at Garfield High School.
 Later, he attended William Paterson University and graduated with a bachelor's degree.
 He also holds certifications from the National Academy of Sports Medicine and FMS.

 Career

 In 2010, he joined Parisi Speed School.
 He is the current director of the NFL Combine program at Parisi Speed School.
 He has coached athletes such as Brian Toal, Phil Simms, and T. J. Clemmings.

 Sadiv acquired Parisi Speed School in 2015 and now owns it.

-In 2018, he was inducted into the World Natural Powerlifting Federation (WNPF) Hall of Fame for his career as a powerlifter in which he attained a world record, five national records, and fourteen state records in New Jersey.
+In 2018, he was inducted into the World Natural Powerlifting Federation Hall of Fame for his career as a powerlifter in which he attained a world record, five national records, and fourteen state records in New Jersey.
 A year later, he acquired Escape Fitness Fairlawn.

 In 2021, Sadiv was inducted into the New Jersey Strength and Power Hall of Fame.
-He also holds a Guinness Book of Record for the one-hour team deadlift.
+He also holds a Guinness World Record for the one-hour team deadlift.

 As a philanthropist, he was New Jersey Champion of the year for Best Buddies, a program for persons with impairments, with his wife Nanci.
 He is a former Special Olympics judge.